gisberger/flood_census/README.md

 Several factors explain deviations between this analysis and the official BfG figures:

-- **Population data resolution:** The BfG/LfU approach distributes population to individual residential buildings using ATKIS Basis-DLM land use data, possibly even having access to non-public data such as reinforcements of buildings that make them fall below a threshold.
+- **Population data resolution:** The BfG/LfU approach distributes population to individual residential buildings using ALKIS Basis-DLM land use data, possibly even having access to non-public data such as reinforcements of buildings that make them fall below a threshold.

 - This analysis uses a 100m census grid where population is spread uniformly across each cell, including portions that may be roads, gardens, or fields.